deeplearning4j/nd4j/getstarted.md

 [Github](http://en.wikipedia.org/wiki/GitHub) is a web-based [Revision Control System](http://en.wikipedia.org/wiki/Revision_control), _the [de facto host](http://opensource.com/life/12/11/code-hosting-comparison) for open source projects_ (click [here](http://en.wikipedia.org/wiki/Comparison_of_open-source_software_hosting_facilities) for a comparison between existing open-source software hosting facilities).

 ### Why you need it
-If you just want to use the ND4J libraries, you do not need GitHub, Maven will take care of the .jar files.
-However, if you are planning to contribute to the [ND4J](https://github.com/SkymindIO/nd4j) or the [DeepLearning4J](https://github.com/SkymindIO/deeplearning4j) project, you are very welcome to report bugs.
+If you just want to use the ND4J libraries, you do not necessarily need to install GitHub.
+However, if you are planning to contribute to the ND4J or the [DeepLearning4J](https://github.com/SkymindIO/deeplearning4j) project, you are very welcome to report bugs, or even to contribute with your own code.
 By the way, thanks for all the people already doing so.

 ### Is it already installed?
 Just check your installed programs.